-The fun thing about making your own bathroom towel hook rack is that you can customize it to whatever color and shape you want.
-I like the rustic farmhouse look, so I went with stained wood and gray paint.
+Are you tired of finding wet towels being thrown on the bathroom floor?
+This adorable DIY towel hook rack is just what your bathroom needs!
+The fun thing about making your own bathroom towel hook rack is that you can customize it to whatever color and shape you want to match the decor of your home.

-For my first #HomeDiyForLess, I’m sharing this simple and fun Towel Hook Rack with you.
-This is not only a great project for your own home but would make a cute housewarming gift, too!
-The same method can also be used to create cute wood signs to add to your home decor.
+This towel rack is not only a great project for your own home but would make a cute housewarming gift too!
+This same method can also be used to create charming wooden signs to accessorize your home!

 - Vinyl Cut Out (I created the word “Towels” using my Silhouette)